XRaise blog

 How we compared Notion vs Confluence vs Google Docs

-The goal was simple: identify which platform helps teams document faster, stay organized, and maintain a reliable source of truth as they grow.
+The goal was simple: identify which platform helps startups stay organized, move faster, and maintain a source of truth the team will actually use.

 Notion vs Confluence vs Google Docs: customer experience

-Customer experience shows that each tool can work well, or fail, depending on team habits.
+Customer experience shows that each tool can work well, or fail, depending on team habits and stage.

-One startup PMM team moved from Google Docs → Notion → Confluence → back to Notion over 18 months.
-Their experience highlights the real tradeoffs:
+One startup team documented a move from Google Docs → Notion → Confluence → back to Notion over 18 months.

 ToolWhat workedWhat became difficult